edvni/iot-monitoring-system/README.md

 - The system waits up to 10 seconds to receive sensor data.

 3. **Data transmission**:
-- After `SEND_DATA_CYCLE` boot cycles, the system sends the accumulated data to Discord.
+- After `SEND_DATA_CYCLE` boot cycles, the system sends the accumulated data to Firebase Cloud Firestore.
 - If the transmission fails, it retries up to 3 times.

 4. **Sleep mode**: